 Risk Management Over a Decade Trends & Changes

-Do We See the Trends?
+:Do We See the Risk Management Trends?

 Over the Past 5 Years

 These pioneers had a lot to learn as the knowledge base and best practices were emerging so fast.
-In fact, by 2018 many organizations are looking to their second or third CRO as the expectations of the role and the capabilities of the executives are better known.
+Now, many organizations are on their second or third CRO as the expectations of the role and the capabilities of the executives are better known.

-Although Dodd Frank was passed on July 21, 2010, it took many years for the 2,300 page Act’s provisions to be expanded to rules that the industry could follow and examiners could review.
+Although Dodd Frank was passed on July 21, 2010, it took many years for the Act’s provisions to be expanded to rules that the industry could follow and examiners could review.
 The past five years have shown how:

 As threats are related and emerge from the same triggered events, the next opportunity was to evaluate both operational and market risks together.
 These expanded ERM capabilities ensures previously unrelated threats are not left to individual executive oversight but rather that all executives and Board members participate in a holistic discussion of impact losses and strategic initiatives.

 Paving the Road Ahead

-High risk threats have the potential to impact capital, allowing moderate and low risk threats to be absorbed through annual earnings and giving rise to a more threat-based approach to capital risk assessment and capital planning.
-Individual threats do not occur in isolation and the practice of looking at credit or liquidity risk top down will be insufficient to properly safeguard the institution.
+High risk threats have the potential to impact capital.
+This allows moderate and low risk threats to be absorbed through annual earnings.
+It also gives rise to a more threat-based approach to capital risk assessment and capital planning.
+Individual threats do not occur in isolation.
+In addition, the practice of looking at credit or liquidity risk top down will be insufficient to properly safeguard the institution.

 The Graham-Leech-Bliley and Sarbanes-Oxley Acts brought significant focus to the control over private information and financial reporting, respectively.
 WolfPAC’s belief was that if controls were designed properly and operating effectively then large losses would be prevented.
 We have learned that strong controls to manage business practices when combined with forward-looking risk monitoring increase the early identification of potential losses.
-Over the next five years results from risk monitoring will receive equal discussion among executive teams and Boards, and enhanced monitoring programs will be developed and funded to reach this equilibrium.
+Over the next five years, results from risk monitoring will receive equal discussion among executive teams and Boards, and enhanced monitoring programs will be developed and funded to reach this equilibrium.

 If you believe that “if we measure the cost, we can make it cost less,” we can understand what drives our risk management processes costs.
 Early projects have shed some light – community based organizations likely spend 0.2% – 0.3% of assets on risk management.
 Since these expenditures are mostly non-interest expense, any reduction positively impacts net income.
-If your organization will solely rely on deregulation initiatives to relieve the compliance and risk management burdens, then you may be the last of your competitive peers to experience the benefit.
+Will your organization solely rely on deregulation initiatives to relieve the compliance and risk management burdens?
+If so, then you may be the last of your competitive peers to experience the benefit.
 Creating transparency to what we observe is the 200-300 costs elements in each organization and developing a better aligned risk-based resource strategy is not difficult but requires a commitment to challenge existing norms and beliefs on how to keep us safe.

-As the Renaissance period for ERM ends and a new period emerges, the innovative and non-mainstream management practices we try today will quickly develop into best practices.
+The Renaissance period for ERM is coming to and end and a new period is emerging.
+As a result, the innovative and non-mainstream management practices we try today will quickly develop into best practices.
 The economic expansion we have enjoyed will likely end and cracks in our management practices will emerge.
 I can’t predict the timing for these changes but the direction is clear.